yjxuestc0919/yjxuestc0919/README.md

 🌱 I’m currently learning about `(Multimodal) Large language model`, `Autonomous driving` and `AI4sci`.

-🔭 Previously, I was a research assistant at `University of Macao`, `University of Wisconsin, Madison` and `WestLake University`, focusing on `Autonomous Driving`, `LLM4Code` and `AI4Bio`, respectively.
-I am currently working as a deep learning algorithm intern at `Siemens`.
+🔭 I am currently working as a deep learning algorithm intern at `Siemens Chengdu`.

 📫 How to reach me:
    - Email: peterqwqtop@gmail.com